alpha-yadav/DSA/readme.md

 Remember to handle edge cases, such as when one or both nodes are not present in the tree.
 Always consider the specific constraints of your problem and choose the most appropriate algorithm for optimal performance.

+#  Graph
+Please provide me with the data or equation you would like me to graph.
+I need information to create a graph for you.
+For example, tell me:

+* **What kind of graph?** (line graph, bar graph, scatter plot, pie chart, etc.)
+* **What are the variables?** (x-axis and y-axis labels)
+* **What is the data?** (e.g., a table of values, a function, a set of points)

+Once I have this information, I can help you.